 If you’re paying cash for a property, there are still a few closing costs, but they are significantly less.
 Just think that you don't have to pay mortgage associated fees.

 Sellers are often confused by the often-quoted ‘6% commission fee.
-Commission is split between the buyer’s and the seller’s brokerages (usually 50/50).
-After each brokerage takes their cut, the remaining amount goes to the agents.
-Real estate agents don’t receive salary, instead the fee received from their brokerage pays for the time agent spent marketing your home including fee to hire professional photographer, to list on Multiple Listing Service (MLS) and any applicable fees to advertise on various websites.
-If you house doesn’t sell, the agent doesn’t get reimbursed for the time spent or costs related to marketing your home.
+The commission is split between the buyer’s and the seller’s brokerages (usually 50/50).
+After each brokerage takes its cut, the remaining amount goes to the agents.
+Real estate agents don’t receive a salary, instead, the fee received from their brokerage pays for the time agent spent marketing their home including fees to hire a professional photographer, to list on Multiple Listing Service (MLS), and any applicable fees to advertise on various websites.
+If your house doesn’t sell, the agent doesn’t get reimbursed for the time spent or costs related to marketing your home.

-Q: Do I need to do an inspections on property I made an offer?
+Q: Do I need to do an inspection on the property I made an offer?